Link Search Menu Expand Document

 Collaborate, experiment, and build production-ready, open-source agents.

-The Open Agent Hub is a collaborative community of open-source AI projects and domain-specific work groups that seek to make AI Agents successful in the real world through fast experimentation and distillation of learning into reusable reference architectures and enterprise-quality implementations.
+The Open Agent Hub is a collaborative community of open-source AI projects and domain-specific work groups that seek to make AI Agents successful in the real world through fast experimentation and distillation of learning into reusable reference patterns and example implementations.

 Our work groups include engineers, AI researchers, and subject matter experts from industry-leading organizations.
 Here is some of our work so far:

-Industrial AI: Examples include domain-specific models for Semiconductor process agents (SemiKong - paper) and Marine Navigation (Llamarine - paper).
+• Industrial AI: E.g., domain-specific models for Semiconductor process agents (SemiKong - paper) and Marine Navigation (Llamarine - paper).

-Finance, Medical, and Other Research Areas: Deep Research Agent for Applications is a collaboration between domain and AI experts to explore the practical challenges of building and running trustworthy, production-quality deep research applications, with example applications for finance, medicine, and ArXiv exploration.
+• Deep Research in Finance, Medical, etc.: Deep Research Agent for Applications implements the widely-applicable agent pattern, deep research, with example applications for finance, medicine, and ArXiv exploration.

-Expert Knowledge / Graphs: Semiont is a Wiki-like knowledge base supporting graph retrieval, where humans and agents co-create Knowledge.
-Bartlebot is a demonstration AI Agent for the legal domain with a Slack integration.
+• Expert Knowledge Graphs: Semiont, a Wiki-like knowledge base supporting graph retrieval, where humans and agents co-create Knowledge, and Bartlebot, a demonstration AI Agent for the legal domain integrated with Slack.

-Geospatial: GeoBench is a general Earth observation benchmark for evaluating the performance of large models on geospatial data, and TerraTorch is a Python toolkit for fine-tuning Geospatial Foundation Models (GFMs).
+• Geospatial: GeoBench, an Earth observation benchmark for evaluating LLM performance on geospatial data, and TerraTorch, a Python toolkit for fine-tuning Geospatial Foundation Models (GFMs).

 We welcome your feedback and help, including suggestions for new projects and domain-specific use cases of importance to you.